RavirajO7/modify-react-sipjs/README.md

 [Image here]

 The library provide the react components, almost of components are React Hook, it provides easy way to build the sessions, perform actions on SIP calls

+## New Chnages

+This library is updated version of react-sipjs for generatin multiple channels at the same time previously it was support only max 3

 <!-- GETTING STARTED -->
 ## Getting Started